achille-martin/pyqt-crom/doc/features/pyqt5_features.md

 - Once the pop-up has been acknowledged, a database (called `sportsdatabase.db`) is created in the `home` folder as shown in the alert window, if not already existing
 - In the dialog window displaying the content of the database, rows can be added, removed or edited

-:point_up: _You can view the content of `sportsdatabase.db` at any time by following the instructions in [Example PyQt5 app with database](#database-pyqt5-demo-app) after ensuring that your [Database manager](#database-management-setup) is correctly setup._
+:bulb: _You can view the content of `sportsdatabase.db` at any time by following the instructions in [Example PyQt5 app with database](#database-pyqt5-demo-app) after ensuring that your [Database manager](#database-management-setup) is correctly setup._

 <a id="pyqt5-database-management-app-android-video"></a>